nfdi4plants/nfdi4plants.github.io/src/content/docs/README.md

 - Literature / information references: additional bibliography block below
 - External links (tools, sites, platforms): as hyper-link
-- Knowledgebase cross-references: relative path to *.md document, **BUT** replace the `.md` file extension with `.html`, as the markdown files are parsed to html.
+- Knowledge base cross-references: relative path to *.md document, **BUT** replace the `.md` file extension with `.html`, as the markdown files are parsed to html.

 ## Structure